At a crosswalk, drivers slow for a child. No one stops to solve an equation. A need appears; a duty follows. That's attentiveness.

 A midsize city is hit by floods.
 The city launches a simple chatbot — the flood-bot — to help people apply for emergency cash.

 - Listening.
 People send voice notes, texts, or visit a kiosk.
 Messages stay in the original language, with a clear translation beside them.
-Elena, a night-shift hospital worker whose paper lease was destroyed in the flood, leaves a voice note in her first language explaining that she has no way to prove where she lived.
+Elena, a night-shift hospital worker whose landlord never gave her a formal lease and whose papers were lost to the flood, records a voice note in her first language at a kiosk: she has no standard documents, but neighbours and a landlord who can vouch for her.

 - Mapping.
-The team sorts needs into categories: housing, wage loss, medical care.
+The team sorts needs into categories: housing, wage loss, documentation barriers.
 They keep disagreements visible — renters and homeowners need different proofs.

 - Receipts.
 Every contributor gets a link to see how their words were used and a button to say "that's not what I meant."